-So here at Let Me Learn I research, design and produce my own maths games and resource packs for children to learn.
-Repetition is so important for children with learning differences – they need to over learn essential skills for reading, writing and maths.
-This is why my products are all about ‘fun learning and repetition without boredom’.
-Bulldog Letter Reversals, my first product is a classic example of this ethos, just read the reviews
+So here at Let Me Learn I research, design and produce my own maths games and resource packs so ALL children can learn.
+Repetition is so important for children who are struggling with learning – over learning is essential.
+This is why my games are all about ‘fun learning and repetition without boredom’.
+Bulldog Letter Reversals, my first product is a classic example of this ethos, just read the reviews 🙂

-I test all of my products on eager volunteers before I put them in the shop to ensure that they will be fun for your children.
-My products are tested by school children and teachers, home educators and private tutors.
+I test all of my products before I put them in my shop to ensure that they will be fun.
+My products are tested by school children and teachers, home educators, parents and private tutors.

 I like to ensure that you are happy with your purchase and your children enjoy learning (that is why I offer an unconditional 14 day money back guarantee to allow you time to ensure you are completely satisfied with your purchase)